microsoft/BotBuilder-Samples/experimental/adaptive-dialog/docs/recognizers-rules-steps-reference.md

 ```

 ### Multi-language recognizer
-When building sophisticated multi-lingual bot, you will typically have one recognizer tied to a specific language x locale.
-Multi-language recognizer enables you to easily specify the recognizer to use based on the [locale][2] property on the incoming activity from user.
+When building a sophisticated multi-lingual bot, you will typically have one recognizer tied to a specific language x locale.
+The Multi-language recognizer enables you to easily specify the recognizer to use based on the [locale][2] property on the incoming activity from a user.

 ``` C#
 var rootDialog = new AdaptiveDialog("rootDialog")